Two Chevrons Apart

 • Ciabatta bread was invented by a baker in Italy.

-• Cats opened in Broadway - the soundtrack was a massive success.
+• Cats opened in Broadway.
+The soundtrack was a massive success.

 • Coca-Cola unveiled a new product called "Diet Coke".